joeglDev/WIP-Character-portfolio/README.md

 4. In backend create a `.env` file with the follwoing information e.g. `MONGODB_URL=mongodb://localhost:NUMBER`.
 5. To run backend use the command `npm run start` from backend and frontend run command `npm start` from frontend.

+## API Documentation

+1. API documentation can be found within backend/apiDocumentation.ts or by calling the api with "/" endpoint.

 ## Acknowledgements

 Special thanks to the following for their aid: